The Ugly Stepsister (2025) review – Cinderella meets Cronenberg

 Considering the fact that Blichfeldt didn’t have any real grounding in the genre before making The Ugly Stepsister, it’s tough not to be impressed.
 After all, this is one of the better entries into the genre for quite some time.
 It’s pretty awesome to see a body-horror revival and it is amazing that it is female directors leading the charge.

-The Ugly Stepsister is, aesthetically, absolutely fantastic.
-Depictions of Fairy Tales often feature an almost dreamlike, over-saturated, Disney, quality.
-Something which is rather at odds with the intended, cautionary, nature of the stories.
-Blichfeldt had no such intention with The Ugly Stepsister.
+Depictions of Fairy Tales often feature an almost dreamlike, over-saturated Disney, quality.
+Something which is rather at odds with the intended, cautionary nature of the stories.
+Blichfeldt has no such intention with The Ugly Stepsister.
 This is a fairy-tale in the original manner in which they were intended.

 Sure, everything looks pretty from a distance but look up close and you will see the crow’s feet and fine lines that many of us try to hide with makeup.
-We have the horse drawn carriages and elaborate dresses that you might expect but the overall picture is far more gritty.
+We have the horse drawn carriages and elaborate dresses that you might expect but the overall picture is far dirtier and much more seedy.

-Colours are often washed out, there is a distinct sense of griminess to everything, and every other scene is punctuated by bodily fluids and dirt.
+Colours are often washed out, there is a distinct sense of griminess to everything, and every other scene is punctuated by bodily fluids and mud.
 Blichfeldt goes to great lengths to highlight the phoniness of the glamour and beauty industry.
-Showing that something altogether uglier hides behind the shiny, plastic, veneer.
+Showing that something altogether more ugly hides behind the shiny, plastic, veneer.

 I wouldn’t describe The Ugly Stepsister as being overtly horror.
 It’s a mish-mash of so many different things that it is hard to pin down.
 It certainly isn’t scary and I think something like The Substance works as a good comparison.
 It’s quite funny at times, often rather disgusting, occasionally keen to act as a form of social commentary, but rarely an outright horror movie.